bxbrenden/four-equations-puzzle/README.md

 ### Getting All Possible Permutations
 Rather than reinvent the wheel, I used the `permutations()` function from Python's `itertools` module.
-This function returns all possible permutations of an iterable like a list of numbers.
+This function returns all possible permutations of a list of numbers.
-Here's an example of the code that gets me the list:
+Here's an example of the code that gets me the list of every way the numbers 1 through 9 can be scrambled:
 ```
 from itertools import permutations